 In the full-scale test trial at the Würzburg Municipal Solid Waste Incinerator it was shown that ASWI was able to destroy HBCD with a DE of 99.999 per cent for EPS and XPS foams.
 Controlled combustion is demonstrated to achieve a DE greater than 99.9 per cent for treated wood containing PCP.

-Waste types: Advanced solid waste incinerators are designed to incinerate MSW, including residual waste, but can also treat some waste from industry and commerce.
-A full-scale test trial showed that an ASWI was suitable for the incineration of polystyrene foam (EPS and XPS) waste containing HBCD.ASWI has been demonstrated to treat waste containing POP-BDEs (Borgnes & Rikheim, 2005; Vehlow, 2002; OECD, 1998; European Commission, 2011).
-Wood waste containing or contaminated with PCP can be incinerated in incineration facilities dedicated to wood waste (European Commission, 2011).
+176bis Waste types: Advanced solid waste incinerators are designed to incinerate MSW, including residual waste, but can also treat some waste from industry and commerce.
+A full-scale test trial showed that an ASWI was suitable for the incineration of polystyrene foam (EPS and XPS) waste containing HBCD.ASWI has been demonstrated to treat waste containing POP-BDEs (Borgnes & Rikheim, 2005; Vehlow, 2002; OECD, 1998; European Commission, 2011) as well as SCCP (PE Europe GmbH, 2010).
+Wood waste containing or contaminated with PCP can be incinerated in incineration facilities dedicated to wood waste (European Commission, 2011, German Federal Environment Agency, 2015).

 Pre-treatment: Waste should be mixed in a bunker in order to keep its calorific value constant.
 Volume reduction (crushing or shredding) is needed for bulky waste.

 Emissions and residues: Emissions include carbon dioxide, water vapour, hydrogen chloride, hydrogen fluoride, sulphur-dioxide and other oxides of sulphur, particulates, nitrogen oxides, total organic carbon (TOC), PCDD/PCDF, heavy metals and carbon monoxide, and could also include PBDD/PBDF (UNEP, 2007).
 Other emissions include hydrogen bromide and PXDD/PXDF .
-Incinerators applying BAT that, inter alia, are designed to operate at high temperatures, to minimize the reformation of PCDDs and PCDFs and to remove PCDD and PCDF (e.g., with the use of activated carbon filters) have led to very low PCDD and PCDF emissions to air and discharges to water.
+Incinerators applying BAT that, inter alia, are designed to operate at high temperatures, to minimize the reformation of PCDDs and PCDFs and to remove PCDD and PCDF (e.g., with the use of activated carbon filters) have led to PCDD and PCDF emissions to air and discharges to water.

 In residues, PCDDs and PCDFs are mainly found in fly ash and flue gas cleaning residues, in the range from 0.0008 to 35 ng TEQ/g, while bottom ash (representing the largest mass flow of residues from waste incineration) and scrubber water sludge contain a comparably small amount of PCDDs and PCDFs.
 According to the facility study conducted in Norway, emission to air of polybrominated diphenyl ethers was 3,5 ng/Nm3 (Borgnes & Rikheim, 2005).

 Release control and post-treatment: Process gases usually require treatment to remove hydrogen chloride and fluoride, sulphur and nitrogen oxides, heavy metals and particulate matter, and to prevent the formation of, or remove, unintentionally produced POPs.
 This can be achieved through the combined use of cleaning equipment, including electrostatic precipitators, fabric filters, scrubbers, selective catalytic or non-catalytic reduction, and carbon adsorption.
-Depending upon their characteristics, bottom and fly ashes may require disposal within a specially engineered landfill or permanent storage in underground mines and formations, or may be used for backfilling in salt mines.
+Depending upon their characteristics including POPs concentrations, bottom and fly ashes may require disposal within a specially engineered landfill or permanent storage in underground mines and formations, or may be used for backfilling in salt mines.

 Energy requirements: The amount of combustion fuel required depends on the composition of the waste to be treated and the flue gas treatment technologies to be applied.